 Secure access to the Internet on the family computer and any handheld devices that the parent might have.
 If not done, most kids worth any grain of salt will conduct covert operations and will find a way to get their electronic cocaine.
 Remember that many kids and teens are a heck of a lot smarter about this stuff than we are.

 Get your kid outside and connecting with nature.
-As noted above, nature is medicine to an over-aroused brain.
+As noted previously, nature is medicine to an over-aroused brain.

 Get your kid exercising.
-For some kids this will be natural, but for many others, extremely difficult as an alarming number of children get virtually no exercise at all and are very out of shape.
-The extent that the exercise is fun and/or is an activity that your child actually likes is a win for everyone.
+For some kids, this will be natural, but for many others, extremely difficult as an alarming number of children get virtually no exercise at all and are very out of shape.
+The extent to which the exercise is fun and/or is an activity your child actually likes is a win for everyone.

 Once you have completed the digital detox, it will be critical that you determine how much media will be allowed.
-Otherwise, things will definitely drift back to the same old patterns and you will be back to square one.
+Otherwise, things will definitely drift back to the same old patterns, and you will be back to square one.
 This is otherwise known as gravitation toward the mean.
-We recommend that a Media Contract be implemented to keep everybody honest and on the same page such as the one cited by Kutcher (2017) but significantly modified – included at the end of this paper.
+We recommend implementing a Media Contract to keep everybody honest and on the same page, such as the one cited by Kutcher (2017) but significantly modified – included at the end of this paper.

 Treatment – Safety Guards/Monitoring and Support: